fadhilakenedi/fadhilakenedi/README.md

 ### Hi there 👋

 I am **Fadhila Fairuz Z. K**.\
-Currently, I'm a third year statistics student at Universitas Diponegoro.\
+Currently, I'm a fresh graduate of statistics student from Universitas Diponegoro.\
 If you want to know me more, please follow me on my [Linkedin](https://www.linkedin.com/in/fadhilakenedi).

 ### Github Statistic